rileydakota/crx-analyzer/README.md

 crx-analyzer was inspired by the [crxcavator](https://crxcavator.io/docs.html#/) tool, and uses some of the same risk scoring techniques, but is focuesd on providing a local, open source implementation that won't have the risk of being taken down/no longer hosted.

-crx-analyzer works by downloading the zipped extension file (crx) from the respective browser's extension store, and then extracting the files to a temporary directory.
+The toolworks by downloading the zipped extension file (crx) from the respective browser's extension store, and then extracting the files to a temporary directory.
 It parses the manifest.json file to get the extension's permissions, and then uses basic pattern matching to extract URLs that are referenced in the extension's code

-crx-analyzer can be used by analyst, and supports a "pretty" output mode. crx-analyzer supports a "json" output mode that allows for flexible usage in other tools, or even in a CI/CD pipeline.
+crx-analyzer can be used by an analyst, and supports a "pretty" output mode to accomodate this. crx-analyzer also supports a "json" output mode that allows for flexible usage in other tools, or even in a CI/CD pipeline.

 # Installation